luis-bzk/citary-database/README.md

 ## Overview

-This is the database service for the **Citary** project.
+This is the database service for the **Nubrik** project.
 It uses a custom PostgreSQL Docker image and provides persistent storage via Kubernetes volumes.

 ## Technologies Used